John Browning

 John Moses Browning (January 23, 1855 – November 26, 1926) was an American firearm designer who developed many varieties of military and civilian firearms, cartridges, and gun mechanisms, many of which are still in use around the world.
 He made his first firearm at age 13 in his father's gun shop and was awarded the first of his 128 firearm patents on October 7, 1879, at the age of 24.
 He is regarded as one of the most successful firearms designers of the 19th and 20th centuries and a pioneer of modern repeating, semi-automatic, and automatic firearms.

 Browning influenced nearly all categories of firearms design, especially the autoloading of ammunition.
 He invented, or made significant improvements to, single-shot, lever-action, and pump-action rifles and shotguns.
 He developed the first reliable and compact autoloading pistols by inventing the telescoping bolt, then integrating the bolt and barrel shroud into what is known as the pistol slide.
-Browning's telescoping bolt design is now found on nearly every modern semi-automatic pistol, as well as several modern fully automatic weapons.
+Browning's telescoping bolt design is found on nearly every modern semi-automatic pistol, as well as several modern fully automatic weapons.
 He also developed the first gas-operated firearm, the Colt–Browning Model 1895 machine gun – a system that surpassed mechanical recoil operation to become the standard for most high-power self-loading firearm designs worldwide.
 He also made significant contributions to automatic cannon development.

 Browning's most successful designs include the M1911 pistol, the water-cooled M1917, the air-cooled M1919, and heavy M2 machine guns, the M1918 Browning Automatic Rifle, and the Browning Auto-5 – the first semi-automatic shotgun.
 Some of these arms are still manufactured, often with only minor changes in detail and cosmetics to those assembled by Browning or his licensees.
 The Browning-designed M1911 and Hi-Power are some of the most copied firearms in the world.